 SARAH JANE SMITH (nee Leighton) mother to WX8736 ROBERT LEIGHTON SMITH and WX8731 THOMAS ERNST SMITH from the 2/4th Machine Gun Battalion.
 Brothers Bob and ‘Ern’ did not return from war.
-Sarah also lost her youngest son WX11520 Edward John (known as Ted) to WW2.
+Sarah also lost her youngest son WX11520 Edward John (known as Ted) joined the 2/28th.

 When you are feeling a little sorry for yourself – stop to think of WW2 and WW1 mothers who lost not one son, but two or three and sometimes four.
 Sarah Jane Smith, who had been widowed twice, now alone had to endure the news that three of her sons would not be returning to Australia – Robert KIA February 1942, youngest son Edward drowned September 1943 New Guinea and Thomas Ernst died illness Sandakan, Borneo December 1944.

 Sarah Jane Leighton was born at the Victorian Goldfields, as was her husband Thomas William Smith.
 They married Bendigo in 1904 and moved to WA Goldfields, where Thomas resumed mining at Norseman.
 Their first son Alfred was born here in 1905.
 His birth was followed by a further 5 sons and one daughter.

 Two years after the birth of youngest son Ted, Sarah’s husband died at the TB Wooroloo Sanatorium in 1920 aged 46 years.
 He had been sent to Wooroloo with silicosis as the Sanatorium at Coolgardie had closed.
 Thomas Smith died alone without any family.
 Sarah now had 7 children between the ages of 2 years and 15 years to take care of (although it is probable her eldest son Alfred born was working at the age of 15).
 Bob was then aged 12.